microsoft/dynamics365patternspractices/templates/architecture/sample-solution.md

 > REQUIRED STATEMENT: If using this section, include the following statement to introduce the section:

 Operational excellence covers the operations processes that deploy an application and keep it running in production.
-For more information, see [Overview of the operational excellence pillar](/azure/architecture/framework/devops/overview).
+Learn more at [Process-focused solution](/dynamics365/fasttrack/implementation-guide/process-focused-solution) and [Overview of the operational excellence pillar](/azure/architecture/framework/devops/overview).

 > This includes DevOps, monitoring, and diagnostics.
 > How do I need to think about operating this solution?

-### Performance efficiency

-> REQUIRED STATEMENT: If using this section, include the following statement to introduce the section:

-Performance efficiency is the ability of your workload to scale to meet the demands placed on it by users in an efficient manner.
-For more information, see [Performance efficiency pillar overview](/azure/architecture/framework/scalability/overview).

-> This includes scalability.
-> Are there any key performance considerations (past the typical)?
-> Are there any size considerations around this specific solution?
-What scale does this work at?
-At what point do things break or not make sense for this architecture?

 ## Deploy this scenario